These kaiser rolls are shaped by making a knot and looping the dough around the circle. Another way to shape the rolls is with a kaiser roll stamp.

-I finished these rolls with an egg wash and sesame seeds, but you can leave them plain or top them with poppy seeds.
+Finish these rolls with an egg wash and sesame seeds, or leave them plain or top them with poppy seeds.

 - 1 cup plus 1 tablespoon warm water (8 1/2 ounces, about 105°)